fooof-tools/fooof/README.md

 ## Python Version

-FOOOF is written and tested in Python 3.6.
-It is not currently tested or supported on earlier versions (but should work on earlier versions of Python3 and should be compatible with Python2.7)
+FOOOF runs on Python 3.5 and 3.6.

 ## Dependencies